aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 The following is a hypothetical snippet from the CDK v2 Release Notes:

-> Starting with version 2.0.0 of the AWS CDK, all modules and members will
+> Starting with version 2.0.0 of the AWS CDK, all modules and members vended
-> become stable.
-This means that from this release, we are committed to never
+> as part of the main CDK library (`aws-cdk-lib`) will always be stable; we are
-> introduce breaking changes in a non-major bump.
+> committing to never introduce breaking changes in a non-major bump.
 >
 > One of the most common feedback we hear from customers is that they love how
 > fast new features are added to the AWS CDK, we love it to.
 In v1, the